publications

 Representation learning for sketch-based image retrieval has mostly been tackled by learning embeddings that discard modality-specific information.
 As instances from different modalities can often provide complementary information describing the underlying concept, we propose a cross-attention framework for Vision Transformers (XModalViT) that fuses modality-specific information instead of discarding them.
 Our framework first maps paired datapoints from the individual photo and sketch modalities to fused representations that unify information from both modalities.
 We then decouple the input space of the aforementioned modality fusion network into independent encoders of the individual modalities via contrastive and relational cross-modal knowledge distillation.
 Such encoders can then be applied to downstream tasks like cross-modal retrieval.
 We demonstrate the expressive capacity of the learned representations by performing a wide range of experiments and achieving state-of-the-art results on three fine-grained sketch-based image retrieval benchmarks: Shoe-V2, Chair-V2 and Sketchy.

-- KG-SP: Knowledge Guided Simple Primitives for Open World Compositional Zero-Shot LearningShyamgopal Karthik , Massimiliano Mancini, and Zeynep AkataIn Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) , Jun 2022
+- KG-SP: Knowledge Guided Simple Primitives for Open World Compositional Zero-Shot LearningShyamgopal Karthik , Massimiliano Mancini, and Zeynep AkataIn IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR) , Jun 2022

 The goal of open-world compositional zero-shot learning (OW-CZSL) is to recognize compositions of state and objects in images, given only a subset of them during training and no prior on the unseen compositions.
 In this setting, models operate on a huge output space, containing all possible state-object compositions.
 While previous works tackle the problem by learning embeddings for the compositions jointly, here we revisit a simple CZSL baseline and predict the primitives, ie states and objects, independently.
 To ensure that the model develops primitive-specific features, we equip the state and object classifiers with separate, non-linear feature extractors.
 Moreover, we estimate the feasibility of each composition through external knowledge, using this prior to remove unfeasible compositions from the output space.
 Finally, we propose a new setting, ie CZSL under partial supervision (pCZSL), where either only objects or state labels are available during training and we can use our prior to estimate the missing labels.
 Our model, Knowledge-Guided Simple Primitives (KG-SP), achieves the state of the art in both OW-CZSL and pCZSL, surpassing most recent competitors even when coupled with semi-supervised learning techniques